CHANGED INTO HIS IMAGE

 We must pay more careful attention, therefore, to what we have heard, so that we do not drift away.
 (Hebrews 2:1)

 It appears from the Book of Hebrews that these Jewish believers had been saved and filled with God’s Spirit.
 But they were neglecting to press into the rest of God, that is, into the place in Christ where we have ceased from our own works and have pressed into Jesus to the point that we are living by His Life.
-We are thinking, speaking, and acting as He is thinking, speaking, and acting.
+We are thinking, speaking, and acting in agreement with His will for us.
 We are living by every Word of God that is directed to us specifically.

 For if the message spoken by angels was binding, and every violation and disobedience received its just punishment, how shall we escape if we ignore such a great salvation?
 (Hebrews 2:2,3)